5 Things To Look For in Your Wedding Vendor Contracts

 Note: When dealing with vendors that are providing a service on the wedding day itself, make sure the contract includes the name and number of the person the vendor should call if anything goes wrong or gets delayed.

-Along with the basics, every contract should include a cancellation and refund policy on both ends that discusses what refund you will receive if you cancel and what penalty the vendor will pay if they cancel.
+Along with the basics, every wedding contract should include a cancellation and refund policy on both ends that discusses what refund you will receive if you cancel and what penalty the vendor will pay if they cancel.
 With a refund clause, you should be able to get back a certain percentage of any deposits you made if the party is canceled by a certain date.
 But the closer it is to the actual wedding date, the less likely you are to get your money back — establishments and other wedding professionals are simply protecting their own business.

 "Usually a refund policy will be for failing to perform entirely, or for a major issue," says Asselin.
 "Make absolutely sure that you completely understand the refund policy."

 When you order something, such as a dress, a tuxedo, invitations or favors, the contract can be as brief as a store receipt.
 That said, it should still include: